 Other support services:

-We offer a Birth Reflection service to talk through your birth experience.
+We offer a Birth Reflection service (see the 'Talking about your birth experience' drop-down) to talk through your birth experience.
 Birth Trauma Association and Make Birth Better support women and families who have experienced traumatic birth.

 If you have good quality baby clothes and equipment you no longer use, you can donate them to any of these charities who will pass them on to families in need: